Beijing closes market, locks down area in new virus outbreak

 Outside the market, paramilitary police in green uniforms put up vehicle barricades and stood in position at the entrances.
 Some people were allowed in after showing documents at checkpoints.
 A red banner reading “We cannot lower our guard when it comes to epidemic prevention and control” hung on a fence.

 Beijing officials said 45 workers at the market tested positive for the coronavirus, though they showed no symptoms.
-That was in addition to seven earlier cases of people with symptoms who had visited or worked at the market.
+That was in addition to seven earlier cases of people with symptoms, including six who had visited or worked at the market.
 China does not include asymptomatic cases in its official case count.

 Inspectors took 1,901 samples from meat, surfaces, dustbins, handles and other objects at the market, and 40 tested positive, the officials said.